meatball133/crystal/concepts/classes/about.md

 In the example above the variable `account` is an instance of the class `Account`.

-When creating an instance, there is a special method called `initialize` that is a constructor.
+When creating an instance, there is a special method called `initialize` that acts as a constructor.
 It is called when an instance is created.
 The constructor allows you to set the initial state of the instance.
 The `initialize` method can take arguments, which are passed when creating an instance.